bernhardAxonIvy/doc/source/designer-guide/ivyscript/reference.rst

 -  ``log`` - a :public-api:`Logger </ch/ivyteam/log/Logger.html>` object.
 You can define log outputs here that will be collected for each run.
 You can see these log entries in the :ref:`Runtime Log View <simulate-process-models-debugger-runtimelog-view>`.

+-  ``security`` - a :public-api:`ISecurityContext </ch/ivyteam/ivy/security/ISecurityContext.html>` object giving access to all
+   security objects (all users, roles, sessions) for the application under execution.
+   Can be used to build a whole user and role administration UI application.
+   There is a security context for each application and vice versa.

 -  ``extensions`` - a :public-api:`IExtensions </ch/ivyteam/ivy/extension/IExtensions.html>` instance allowing access to
    |axon-ivy| ``extensions``